Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 2/Additional compute services.md

 For example, a simple Lambda function might involve automatically resizing uploaded images to the AWS Cloud.
 In this case, the function triggers when uploading a new image.

 **How AWS Lambda works**

+1 You upload your code to Lambda.

+2 You set your code to trigger from an event source, such as AWS services, mobile applications, or HTTP endpoints.

+3 Lambda runs your code only when triggered.

+4 You pay only for the compute time that you use.
+In the previous example of resizing images, you would pay only for the compute time that you use when uploading new images.
+Uploading the images triggers Lambda to run code for the image resizing function.